swirlai/docker-compose/doc/controlling-swirl-service.md

 ## Starting/Stopping SWIRL Service
-To start or stop the Swirl service, you can use the following commands:
+To start or stop the SWIRL service, you can use the following commands:

 ### Linux
 ```bash